ClaudiuGeorgiu/Obfuscapk/README.md

 ### [VirusTotal](https://github.com/ClaudiuGeorgiu/Obfuscapk/tree/master/src/obfuscapk/obfuscators/virus_total) \[Other]

 > Send the original and the obfuscated application to Virus Total.
-You must provide the VT API key (see `- k`).
+You must provide the VT API key (see `-k` option).